Perenco: Gabon

 Perenco began operations in Gabon in 1992 with the acquisition of four offshore fields south of Port-Gentil.
 The production is 65000 oilbbl/d through 29 offshore and onshore licences.
 One half of Perenco's crude oil production in Gabon is sent to the Fernan Vaz and Mayumba Floating Storage and Offloading units, with storage capacities of 2000000 oilbbl and 500000 oilbbl, respectively.

 Since December 18, 2007, Perenco has supplied gas to the power plants of Libreville and Port-Gentil.
-This successful partnership is the result of a project enabling Perenco to provide up to 680,000m3 of gas per day (450,000m3 to Libreville-Owendo and 230,000m3 to Port-Gentil).
+This partnership is the result of a project enabling Perenco to provide up to 680,000m3 of gas per day (450,000m3 to Libreville-Owendo and 230,000m3 to Port-Gentil).

-In 2017, Perenco made a deal with Total Gabon, in order to take operatorship of several licences that were previously produced by Total only.
+In 2017, Perenco made a deal with Total Gabon, taking operatorship of several licences that were previously produced by Total only.

 In 2018, Perenco entered talks to purchase Sardine from Forafric Energy.